Leicester Archives: Anti war

 over the last couple of weeks has been police heavy-handedness.
 For

 example, eight school students were arrested on the March 7th strike.
-Despite this protest

 being a legal one, and discussed with the police in advance, they read